Reviews You Can Rely On

 Battery Life

 How long the battery lasts can mean a lot or a little, depending on how you plan to use your earbuds.
-If you have long days filled with commuting, blocking out work, and heading to the gym, a longer battery life will feel essential.
+If you have long days filled with commuting, working, and heading to the gym, a longer battery life will feel essential.
 If a compelling set of buds doesn't have a long life, you might be able to get by with a quick charge to give you an extra hour or some significant downtime to get a full charge, finishing the day strong.

 The Beats Powerbeats Pro 2 earbuds struggle to make clear calls.
 Credit: Natalie Kafader